Discover the Grand-Pré National Historic Site Historic Battles and Peace at Grand-Pré National Historic Site

 Navigating Grand-Pré National Historic Site : Answers to common questions

-• Admission Fee: An admission fee is charged for entry to certain areas or exhibitions.
+• Admission Fee: An admission fee is required to enter the Grand-Pré National Historic Site.

-• Handicap Accessible: The site is accessible, with pathways and facilities accommodating visitors with disabilities.
+• Handicap Accessible: The Grand-Pré National Historic Site is accessible for visitors with disabilities.

 Please note all times and prices subject to change.
 Please check the offical website for details.